thriveweb/sailinginparadise/content/boatTours/2020-09-21-last-minute-charters.md

   * Please contact us directly to confirm your charter for bookings within the next 7 days.

   * If you encounter any difficulties making a booking online or have any special requests please contact us at info@sailinginparadise.com.au or call 0438 915222 and we will be happy to help.

+    \*Last minute rates are not available with any other offer.
 bookingIframe: >-
   <!--StartFragment-->